10 Best restaurants in Asoke, Bangkok

 8. Pala Pizza Romana

-Address: Room 1 BTS/MRT Sukhumvit Asok Montri Rd, Khlong Toei Nuea, Watthana, Bangkok 10110, Thailand
+Address: Pala Pizza Romana, Room 1 BTS/MRT Sukhumvit Asok Montri Rd, Khlong Toei Nuea, Watthana, Bangkok 10110, Thailand

 Pala Pizza Romana’s tucked-away location under the walkway that connects BTS Asoke, MRT Sukhumvit, and Terminal 21 recently got an additional 16 seats to welcome more patrons.
 Previously, the lively restaurant was small and cramped.
 Nevertheless, the crowd continues to flock to this restaurant, drawn in by its thin and crispy pizzas, freshly-made pasta, and scrumptious sauces bursting with flavour.

 Pala is known for its “pizza al taglio” or “pizza by the meter” – stone-baked in metre-long slabs of dough and sold by the slice or by the meter.
 Even with the tempting variety of toppings, it’s their mouthwatering dough making it an unprecedented favourite in Bangkok.
 The pizza option is extensive, no matter what you choose, you’re guaranteed to taste some of the best pizzas in your life.
 But if we have to recommend one, we’ll go with the Rucola, Burrata e Crudo.
-Tasty tomato sauce, creamy burrata cheese, and thin slices of Parma ham—all on a super crispy crust?
+Tasty tomato sauce, creamy burrata cheese, and thin slices of Parma ham, all on a super crispy crust?
 Heavenly!

 Alongside an inviting selection of pizzas, enjoy an array of Roman and Italian culinary delights, from rich pasta and fresh salads to paninis and flavour-packed soups.
 Like the pizzas, the pasta option can be a bit overwhelming.
 But whether you choose the minimalist Cacio e Pepe, the sharp Carbonara, or the rich Bolognese, everything is made to perfection.
 Round it off with one of their desserts, like the Semifreddo al Torroncino, an Italian frozen dessert that combines the creaminess of gelato with the nutty sweetness of torrone.